RPCS3/rpcs3/README.md

 - ```-DUSE_SYSTEM_FFMPEG=ON/OFF``` (default = *OFF*) </br>
 Build against the shared ffmpeg libraries instead of using the builtin patched version.
 Try this if the builtin version breaks the OpenGL renderer for you.

+### License

+Most files are licensed under the terms of GNU GPLv2 License, see LICENSE file for details.
+Some files may be licensed differently, check appropriate file headers for details.